paulomiguel010/mobile-tax-credits-summary/README.md

     GET /sandbox/income/:nino/tax-credits/tax-credits-summary
 ```

-To trigger the sandbox endpoints locally, use the "X-MOBILE-USER" header with one of the following values:
+To trigger the sandbox endpoints locally, use the "X-MOBILE-USER-ID" header with one of the following values:
 208606423740 or 167927702220

 To test different scenarios, add a header "SANDBOX-CONTROL" with one of the following values: